This post contains affiliate links. Read the full disclosure here

 What the app does is reward you for spending.
 Whether you’re getting coffee from Starbucks, booking your airplane tickets online, or purchasing new clothes, Drop gives you corresponding points for using the service.

 While there are lots of cashback apps nowadays, Drop stands out for giving its user a seamless shopping experience.
 Plus, redeeming points is easy-peasy.
-Drop is designed to work on the background.
-As you shop with your linked debit or credit card, the app does all the legwork so you don’t have to take a photo of your receipt and upload it just like you would with other apps like Ibotta.
+All you need to do is shop via the app , purchase through links on the app, and Drop will track the transaction and award you the points.
+You don’t have to take a photo of your receipt and upload it just like you would with other apps like Ibotta.
 You might even forget that Drop is collecting points for you!

 Drop has become an appealing option for people who use cards to purchase, especially the Millennials.
 It is also great for people who aren’t stickler to specific brands.